-- 3.1 Internal Audit is independent of all of the activities of the council to ensure it is able to appraise the council's governance, risks and internal control systems in the impartial and unbiased manner essential to the proper conduct of audits.
-Independence is secured by a number of means, in particular: - unfettered access to all council officers, senior management and Elected Members; - direct access to the Chair of the Audit Committee if appropriate; - the right to all documentation held by the council and to seek explanations as they see necessary to effectively discharge their duties, from all officers and Elected Members of the council: - the Head of Audit and Assurance reports in his / her own name to officers and Elected Members, particularly those charged with governance; and - where internal audit staff have a perceived or real conflict of interest in undertaking a particular piece of work, this will be managed through the internal audit management and supervisory process.
+- 3.1 Internal Audit is independent of the activities of the council to ensure it can appraise the council's governance, risks and internal control systems in the impartial and unbiased manner essential to the proper conduct of audits.
+Independence is secured by a number of means, in particular: - unfettered access to all council officers, senior management and Elected Members; - direct access to the Chair of the Audit Committee if appropriate; - the right to all documentation held by the council and to seek explanations as they see necessary to effectively discharge their duties, from all officers and Elected Members of the council; - the Head of Audit and Assurance reports in his / her own name to officers and Elected Members, particularly those charged with governance; and - where internal audit staff have a perceived or real conflict of interest in undertaking a particular piece of work, this will be managed through the internal audit management and supervisory process.
 Staff are required to declare any potential conflict of interest when they are assigned a particular audit review and if necessary, the work will then be reassigned to another auditor.
-All staff are required to complete a yearly declaration of interests form. - 3.2 The responsibilities of the Head of Audit and Assurance include risk management, insurance and counter fraud.
-To maintain this independence in these areas his role, the Head of Audit and Assurance is not actively involved in the audit of those areas where he has some managerial responsibility, and usually a third-party provider will be asked to carry out an audit on the team's behalf. - 3.3 In addition, although the Audit and Assurance team provides support and advice for the maintenance of the risk registers and the development of the council's risk framework, the definition of risk appetites and the management of individual risks lies purely with management.
-Moreover, within the Audit and Assurance team there is separation of duties between the two Strategic Leads (Audit) and the Strategic lead (Risk and Governance)
+All staff are required to complete a yearly declaration of interests' form. - 3.2 The responsibilities of the Head of Audit and Assurance include risk management, insurance and counter fraud.
+To maintain this independence in these areas, the Head of Audit and Assurance is not actively involved in the audit of those areas where he has some managerial responsibility, and usually a third-party provider will be asked to carry out an audit on the team's behalf. - 3.3 In addition, although the Audit and Assurance team (primarily through the Strategic Lead- Risk and Governance) provides support and advice for the maintenance of the risk registers and the development of the council's risk framework, the definition of risk appetites and the management of individual risks lies purely with management.
+Furthermore, the Head of Audit and Assurance is not directly involved in management discussions relating to the determination of risk appetite.